 There will be early morning departures on some days in order to optimize your itinerary.

-Boutique hotel rooms for duration of trip
+Shared boutique hotel rooms for the duration of your trip

 Please be aware that some hotel rooms in Europe can be smaller and don't always provide minibar, safe or air-conditioning.

 Laundry available at most hotels for an extra fee (inquire with front desk).